ochtum/GoogleDriveAddPermission/README.md

 clasp login
 ```

-# The following settings are required before execution
+# 2.The following settings are required before execution
 ## (1) Enable Google Drive API in GCP
 ## (2) Create authentication credentials in GCP (API Key, OAuth 2.0 Client ID, Service Account)
 ## (3) Modify the values in the Source Code